IDHSNA YEAR-END Awards Program

 "Recognized" is defined to include the USEF and all organizations directly affiliated with the USEF including USDA, CEF, USEA, USHJA, NRHA, etc. A 'Recognized Show' is one that can be looked up on the above named organization sites and is listed as one of their officially recognized shows.

 A show that is run by any organization including an affiliated organization of a National organization, but does not have 'Recognized' status with the main organization is considered unrecognized.
 (We realize there may be a few very large and prestigious shows that could fall into this classification which is unfortunate, but it is important to have an easily verifiable way to determine what point-tier will be used for any particular class.)

 - A 'Recognized Class/Division' is one that is recorded for points, is open to organization members on a national level and can be looked up on the official site for the above organizations as a recognized class.
 Tier 3 points awarded.

 - "Unrecognized classes at a recognized show" are all classes held at a 'Recognized Show' as defined in (1.) above, but the class is NOT being recorded for national points.
 Tier 2 points awarded.

 - Any class with prize money of $10,000 or more (actually awarded) or any class on the USEF list of FEI classes for the awards year will be awarded Tier 4 points.
-Any other recognition status of the class or show it is held at is not relevant.
+Any other recognition status of the class or show at which it is held is irrelevant.